iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 **stationSeparator** the character used to separate the station and off set portions of a `station` formatted value.

+**azimuthBase** A numeric value indicating the base when type is set to azimuth.
+It fet, the `azimuthBaseUnit` has to also be set to indicate which unit this value is in.
+Defaults to north (quarter rotation).
+The value is indicated from east counter-clockwise.

+**azimuthBaseUnit** Required if `azimuthBase` is set.
+A unit name which the base value is in.
+The unit has to match the phenomenon used on the presentation and persistence units.

+**azimuthCounterClockwise** Only applies when the type is set to azimuth.
+Indicates whether the value should be formatted counter-clockwise from the base.
+Defaults to false.

+**revolutionUnit** Required if `type` is set to either bearing or azimuth.
+The name of a unit which represents a full revolution in the phenomenon used by the presentation and persistence units.
+This means a value of "1" in that unit represents a full revolution (like 360 represents a full revolution in degrees).

 ## Sub-Elements

 [Composite](#composite) _(0..1)_